impactfuldata/password_generator/README.md

-A random password is generated of user specification
+A random password is generated based on user specification

 Uses OOP